KatsuteDev/Mal4J/README.md

 ## Contributing

-For devs running tests locally simply add a text file named `client.txt` that contains the client ID in the `src\test\java\com\kttdevelopment\mal4j` directory.
+For devs running tests locally simply add a text file named `client.txt` that contains the client ID in the `src/test/java/resources` directory.

+Please note that the Client ID being used for tests must not have a client secret and must have an app redirect url of `http://localhost:5050`.

 - Found a bug?
 Post it in [issues](https://github.com/Katsute/Mal4J/issues).
 - Have a suggestion or looking for inspiration?
 Check out our [discussions](https://github.com/Katsute/Mal4J/discussions).